 Once it has been established that a child has a Special Educational Need or Disability the child will be place on the Schools SEND register at the ‘school support’ stage.
 Children may be removed from the register when no further support is needed.
 Parents and carers will be informed of these decisions.
 Based on their primary barrier to learning, children will be identified under one of the following categories of need: ‘communication and interaction’, ‘cognition and learning’ and ‘physical and sensory’.

-The triggers for putting a child on the SEN register will be: concern, underpinned by evidence, about a child who despite receiving differentiated learning opportunities makes:
+The triggers for putting a child on the SEN register will be concern, underpinned by evidence, about a child who despite receiving differentiated learning opportunities makes:

 Little or no progress even when teaching is targeted in a child’s identified area of weakness.

 Shows signs of difficulty in developing basic reading, writing and maths skills which result in poor attainment in other curriculum areas.

-Presents persistent emotional or behavioural difficulties which are not ameliorated by the schools behaviour management policies.
+Presents persistent emotional or behavioural difficulties which are not improved by the schools behaviour management policies.

 Has sensory or physical problems and has difficulty making progress despite specialist equipment.